joey-qytyku/OS-90-i386/docs/Scheduler.md

 There are three modes: user, kernel, and interrupt.
 The last mode (the one which was just switched from) is stored in a variable.
 This is used so that the kernel knows if it should save the register dump on the stack to a PCB or simply restore them and continue running the last interrupt or kernel code.

+Only the last mode actually matters.
+The current one is always "known" and is unimportant.

 ## Kernel pre-emption

 The kernel CANNOT be pre-empted, but interrupts can be.
+This is because there is not much kernel code in the first place that would not block the system.

 ## Interrup interruption

 Interrupt handlers (not bottom half) can be interrupted but NOT pre-empted.
 Other interrupts are completely enabled, but the scheduler is notified to not do any task switching.
 A critical section must be used to disable them.

 In the kernel API, CriticalSection() will always disable interrupts.
 EndCritical() will always enable them.

+## Scheduling algorithm

+I came up with my own virtual memory algorithm called IOFRQ.
+It is tied to the virtual memory manager and further explained in related documents.
+Basically, processes with the most IO load get the smallest time slices since most of the time is spent in the kernel doing the disk IO.